 He says companies have raised monitoring customer satisfaction to a science.
 They know the exact cost of getting a customer, upsetting a customer and losing a customer.

-But when they hire workers, they deliver a poor candidate experience.
-This costs them dearly.
+But when it comes to hiring workers, they deliver a poor candidate experience and this ends up costing them dearly.

 I estimate that the average professional candidate voluntarily spends more than $1,000 worth of their own time and money in preparing for and participating in an organization’s hiring process.
 Given that level of investment, they deserve to be treated like good customers.

-- First, abused candidates become enemies.
+First, abused candidates turn into enemies.
 Not only will they not buy the company’s products, but they actively lobby against others buying those products.
-This is especially harmful to companies operating in business-to-business markets where each transaction is large.
+This is especially harmful to companies operating in business-to-business markets where individual orders are large.

 Second, the best candidates – which also means the best employees – don’t need to put up with being jerked around by dumb processes.
 They’ll walk away from stupidity.
 So over time a company with poor hiring practices will only get second-rate people.